DnchKw/zed-dev-update-linux/README.md

 - Run `./main` in source directory
 - Add `main` file in crontab
 ## ATENTION
 Zed already has auto-update.
-This is just a learning project
+This is just an education project